Graph View

 Spanning and Zooming

 To span the Graph View, click on any free space on the canvas and drag the mouse cursor.
-For zooming use the mouse wheel button.
+For zooming use the Overview map control or use the mouse wheel button.

 Exporting Images